fortytwoservices/public-docs.fortytwo.io/docs/Generic/shared_teams_channel.md

 ![Picture of "Cross-tenant access settings"](media/shared_teams_channel.png)

 Select the tab "Organizational settings", and then click "Add organization".
-On the "Add organization" pane, type the full domain name for our organization "amesto.com" and press "Enter".
+On the "Add organization" pane, type the full domain name for our organization "fortytwo.io" and press "Enter".
-It should populate the field "Name" with "Amesto", and then click the button for "Add".
+It should populate the field "Name" with "Fortytwo", and then click the button for "Add".

 ![Picture of "Add organization" pane](media/shared_teams_channel-1.png)